-Did a new injury make an old condition eggshellworse or act up again?
+Did a new injury make an old condition worse or act up again?
 Massachusetts law has your back, so to speak.
 An injured person has the right to be compensated for a new injury, which aggravates a pre-existing condition.

 Since 1935, the law in Massachusetts has been clear that an injured person has the right to be compensated by a negligent third party for the aggravation of pre-existing condition.
 This is the case regardless of how bad the condition was in the past or was at the time of the recent incident.
 All that is required is that the condition is made worse.
 Moreover, the law applies the same to police officers and firefighters who are injured on duty as it would to any other employee injured at work.